 The scene where Boris Karloff steals the first body is conducted with a nicely shocking economy – we seeing an exaggerated shadow creeping along the graveyard wall as we hear the dog waiting beside its dead master’s grave whining, the shadow swings the spade with a clang and the dog’s howl suddenly dies.
 The only lapse is the climax and the scene with the body under the sack returning to life, which, while shocking, adds a quasi-supernatural element that jars with the rest of the film’s carefully established mood.

+Lewton was opposed to the idea of casting Boris Karloff because of his association with monster roles but worked with this to allow him to do something different.
 The Body Snatcher contains one of Boris Karloff’s finest performances.
 The character is one of sharp ambiguity – on one hand kind to children and full of overly exaggerated genteel but capable of turning cold at a moment’s notice and delivering wonderfully implied threats.
-Even Bela Lugosi manages to give a good performance, disguising his hammy propensities in a brief role as a genuinely thick character.
+Lewton was also opposed to casting Bela Lugosi to capitalise and his presence was more an afterthought.
+Nevertheless, Lugosi manages to give a good performance, disguising his hammy propensities in a brief role as a genuinely thick character.
 Not too much attention is paid to obtaining authentic Scottish accents, but this does not matter too much in this otherwise fine film.

 The Body Snatcher is discussed in the documentary Val Lewton: The Man in the Shadows (2007).